winstvn/poe-autoflask/README.md

 How do I run it?
 ----
-Download and install AutoHotKey from here: https://www.autohotkey.com/ (current version or V2 Alpha will work)
+Download and install AutoHotKey from [their website.](https://www.autohotkey.com/)  (current version or V2 Alpha will work)
 Then, clone or download the ahk file from this repo and run `autoflask.ahk`.

 OR